CatholicBlockchainOrg/playground/README.md

 ## projects

 ### Casino Ethereum
-The tutorial for this project can be found [here](https://medium.com/@merunasgrincalaitis/the-ultimate-end-to-end-tutorial-to-create-and-deploy-a-fully-descentralized-dapp-in-ethereum-18f0cf6d7e0e)
+The tutorial for this project can be found [here](https://medium.com/@merunasgrincalaitis/the-ultimate-end-to-end-tutorial-to-create-and-deploy-a-fully-descentralized-dapp-in-ethereum-18f0cf6d7e0e).
-This tutorial leads you through creating a fully functional dApp.
+The tutorial leads you through creating a fully functional dApp.
 In it you'll create a contract and deploy it on the Ropsten network, build a front-end  React application that interacts directly with that contract, and deploy the front-end on IPFS.
 Its pretty cool and great for getting experience building dApps.

 #### Tutorial Errata